System Structure & Architecture

 Core Server Admin

-The Core Server Administrator has access to all elements, especially the central server settings at the top level, as well as administrative access to all systems, templates and user licences.
-The Core Server Administrator can add systems and assign system administrators to them.
-He can assign user licences from the core user licence pool to a system and transfer free user licences of a system back to the core pool.
+Has access to all elements, in particular the central server settings at the top level as well as administrative access to all systems, templates and user licences.
+Can add systems and assign them to System Administrators.
+Can assign user licences from the central licence pool to a system and transfer unused licences back.

 System Admin (Tenants)